MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing5.md

     parent: "imageprocessing"
 ---

-# Example 4: Subtract 3D objects
+# Example 5: Clip Planes
 ## Introduction
 In this example, we are using the `SoGVRDrawOnPlane` module to define the currently visible slice from a 2D view as a clip plane in 3D.